Requesting and preparing for a driver hearing

 If you miss the deadline to request a hearing, you may request a late hearing by filling out the form and providing good cause.
 If granted, depending on the timing of the request your license may not yet be impacted or impacted for a limited amount of time.

-If you miss a hearing, you can request to vacate (set aside) a default order against you within seven days of the decision issued by the hearings examiner.
+If you miss a hearing, you can request to vacate (set aside) a default order against you within 7 days of the decision issued by the hearings examiner.
 This must be done in writing and explain the cause for missing the hearing.

 If the hearings examiner grants your request to vacate the default order against you, the hearing will be reinstated on a future date where you (the driver) will appear and essentially gets a do-over.